-The Housing Education and Research Center (HERC) is part of the Construction Management (CM) Program in the MSU School of Planning, Design and Construction.
-The HERC provides research, education and training support to homebuilders associations at the local, state and national level; individual builders; associate members; utility companies, government agencies and nonprofit organizations.
+The Housing Education and Research Initiative (HERI) is part of the Construction Management Program in the MSU School of Planning, Design and Construction.
+The HERI provides research, education and training support to homebuilders associations at the local, state and national level; individual builders; associate members; utility companies, government agencies and nonprofit organizations.

-The MSU Housing Education and Research Center strives to serve the Michigan Housing Industry by promoting and conducting housing research and technology transfer activities, and to maintain its status as the recognized resource for housing education and research in Michigan.
+The MSU Housing Education and Research Initiative strives to serve the Michigan Housing Industry by promoting and conducting housing research and technology transfer activities, and to maintain its status as the recognized resource for housing education and research in Michigan.

-Since January 1996, HERC has been a member of the National Consortium of Housing Research Centers.
+Since January 1996, HERI has been a member of the National Consortium of Housing Research Centers.
 The consortium members regularly exchange ideas and research results throughout the year.
 Annual reports are formally presented by all members of the consortium at the National Association of Home Builders’ (NAHB) annual convention - International Builders Show.

-The MSU Housing Education & Research Center can provide expertise in the following focus areas:
+The MSU Housing Education & Research Initiative can provide expertise in the following focus areas: